vasnake/http_get_files/README.md

 After a couple of hours I said to myself - "fuck it, all I need is a primitive HTTP server, nothing more".
 And there it is, a primitive HTTP server.

+On my phone, in media player I just open HTTP stream from URL like `http://192.168.1.6:8080/1` and voilà, I'm watching first episode from selected season (directory) of my favorite TV show.

-I build it and run in WSL2 under Win11 env.
+Building and running in WSL2 under Win11 env:

 Build
 ```s